borntofrappe/fullstack-d3/README.md

 Past this choice, the chart displays a label for the `y` axis, highlighting how the vertical dimension describes the maximum temperature.

-In terms of interaction, the idea is to consider the horizontal coordinate of the mouse to find the date, consider the date to find the closest data point, and finally highlighted the data point in the a tooltip and with a `<circle>` element.
+In terms of interaction, the idea is to:

+- consider the horizontal coordinate of the mouse to find the date

+- find the data point closest to the newfound date

+- highlight the data point in the a tooltip and with a `<circle>` element.

-The final step, how the data point is highlighted, is similar to the previous demos, so that the biggest hurdle is actually finding the data point.
+The final step is similar to the previous demos, so that the biggest hurdle is actually finding the data point.

 For the horizontal coordinate, the script first adds an onverlay with a `<rect>` element, spanning the entirety of the bounded dimensions.